Key Highlights

 23. Develop a Plan for Ongoing Platform Updates

 Work with your development partner to establish a schedule for reviewing and updating your site's unique components.
 New browser versions, device types, and security threats can all impact your store's performance.
-Regular check-ins ensure your site remains fast, secure, and compatible with the latest technologies.
+Regular check-ins ensure your site remains fast, secure, and compatible.

 24. Foster Customer Experience During Transition

-Use your communication channels, like email and social media, to announce the improvements.
+Use your communication channels—email and social media—to announce the improvements.
 Frame the migration as a positive step that will lead to a better, faster, and more user-friendly online store.
-If you anticipate any downtime, let them know in advance.
-Transparency builds trust.
+If you anticipate any downtime, let customers know in advance.

 Comparing Leading Modern eCommerce Platforms